-MAC has operated cultural resource management offices in Colorado for more than 30 years, conducting projects ranging from large-scale pipeline and seismic projects to smaller well pads and access roads.
-In every project, no matter the size, we strive to provide good value to our clients by completing projects in a timely and efficient manner.
+Metcalf has operated cultural resource management offices in Colorado for more than 30 years, conducting projects ranging from large-scale pipeline and seismic projects to smaller well pads and access roads.
+In every project, no matter the size, our staff strives to provide good value to our clients by completing projects in a timely and efficient manner.

-Here are some of the numerous projects that MAC has conducted based out of our Colorado offices:
+Here are some of the numerous projects that Metcalf has conducted based out of our Colorado offices:

 Piceance Basin Expansion